DA72p/mec-website/README.md

 # mec-website

-Download the whole repo (or a subfolder, preferably the color-experimentation one, which is more updated and compact).
-Then, open up any one of the
-10 html files and the website will display.
+Download the whole repo.
+Then, open any one of the 10 .html files and click around to access the whole website.

+The "archive" folder is the old, first-iteration website.

+The "color-experimentation" folder allows you to pick and choose colors for the theme.
+You can play around in the :root ruleset.
+There is an accent color, primary text color, and primary background color.